 Process: The first step is to set up a structure for the thesis.
-One traditional structure for an empirical paper is: Abstract, Introduction, Literature review, Methodology and Data, Results, and Conclusion.
+One traditional structure for an empirical paper is: Abstract, Introduction, Literature review, Methodology and Data,

+Results, and Conclusion.
 There are plenty of other possibilities.
 It is however important that the structure is consistent with your arguments.

-Don't write the supporting parts of your thesis in the beginning (i.e., Abstract/Introduction/Conclusion).
+It is not a good idea to start with the supporting parts of your thesis (i.e. Abstract/Introduction/Conclusion).
 One possibility is to first write the literature review and the methodology (basically an extended version of the research proposal).
 Then, write up the results section.
 At the very end, work on the supporting parts.

 As a rule, put one idea in one paragraph.
 This means that if you start with a new thought, result, or argument, you start a new paragraph.
 This helps the reader to follow your argument.
 A helpful tool is to put the main message at the top of the paragraph.
 You will remove this later.
 However, as an intermediate step, you should be able to get the main idea of your paper by simply reading the main messages that you put above your paragraphs.
-Also, in English academic work, each paragraph should start with a "topic sentence".
-That is, a general sentence that introduces the topic of each paragraph.
-This helps the reader to follow your argument.

-Another important rule is that the space allocated to a given part in the thesis should not necessarily reflect the time spent in pursuing the research.
+Another important rule is that the space allocated to a given part in the thesis does not necessarily reflect the time spent in pursuing the research.
 This is particularly true for empirical work.

 When you are done with the first version of the entire thesis, set it aside one or two days and then proofread and revise.
 Set different tasks on different days: spend one day to detect grammatical errors.
-Use automatic grammar and spell checks!
 Spend another day to revise the structure of the paragraphs.
 Finally, iterate: the written pieces you submit should never be the first draft; there is always space for improvement.